open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/internal/scraper/githubscraper/README.md

 ## Branch Data Limitations

-> Important: The GitHub scraper does not emit metrics for branches that have
-> not had changes since creation from the default branch.

 Due to the limitations of the GitHub GraphQL and REST APIs, some data retrieved may not be as expected.
 Notably there are spots in the code which link to this